 Through a career that spanned five full-length releases with his band Fat Opie, a struggle with a long-term illness and a career as a fine artist, Scott Mickelson has persevered.
-Now, with his debut solo release Mickelson Flickering, he delivers his most critically acclaimed work.
-Mickelson is singing the stories of those living their lives in contemporary America, as fragmented as it is.
-Flickering is on the 2015 Grammy Ballot in two categories, “Best Folk Album” and “Best Roots Music Performance”.
+His debut solo release Flickering, delivered his most critically acclaimed work.
+Flickering was on the 2015 Grammy Ballot in two categories, “Best Folk Album” and “Best Roots Music Performance”.

 Mickelson has opened for acts that include David Bromberg Quintet, Matt Nathanson, Larry Campbell and Terese Williams (Grammy producer), Jim Lauderdale (Grammy artist), Griffin House, Nick Lowe, Dr. John, Smashmouth, Jonathan Richman, Peter Case and Rob Hotchkiss (Grammy artist).

 “I don't burn bright.
 At least I'm Flickering.”

 After weathering a rollercoaster of a career populated by characters ranging from indie labels to major-league managers, penthouse attorneys to shady international distributors Mickelson was then overcome with an undisclosed illness.